 I remember being in vacation in Lefkada, sitting in a tavern, watching the sea and Skorpios Island in the distance, on 17 August 2013, while hitting the refresh button every five minutes so I can be one of the first to buy Dust by Hugh Howey.
 Lately I buy books on paper only if I can buy it from the author at a book launch, as I did with the last book written by Salman Rushdie, or if is something that really moves me like B by Sarah Kay.

 Kindle is as a tool, the easiest way to buy books.
-I think sometimes about buying a Kobo or a Nook, but it seems to me that I will limit my choices.
+I think sometimes about buying a Kobo or a Nook, but it will limit my choices.
 To use anything but a Kindle is for me a decision based on a tradeoff between the efficiency of a Kindle and the beauty of being part of the Kobo community.

 Reading a book is reading a book, no matter the support on which is written.
-If I have to make a choice about what is important for me, I will not ponder about what eReader to use.
+If I have to make a choice about what is important for me right now, I will not ponder about what eReader to use.
 The only thing that matter is the act of reading.